-Without a doubt, Facebook is THE PLACE for most businesses to build audiences and generate revenue.
+Without a doubt, Facebook is THE PLACE for most businesses to build target audiences and generate revenue.

 But, as I’ve covered before, organic reach on the social network isn’t very pleasing.
-With more businesses joining the platform every day, the news feed continues to become more and more competitive.
+With more businesses joining the social media platform every day, the news feed continues to become more and more competitive.

 If you’re starting a page from scratch, you’ll have a hard time building your fan following organically.
-That’s why you absolutely need to invest in Facebook Ads.
+That’s why you absolutely need to invest in Facebook Ads, in order to stand out in some way on their news feed.

 I’ve already written, in great detail, about running and optimizing ads on Facebook.
-But, once you run an ad, how do you gauge its performance?
+But, once you run an ad, how do you gauge its performance on the social media platform?

-Since your money is on the line, you’ve got to measure the ROI you’re gaining from your campaigns carefully.
+Since your money is on the line, you’ve got to measure the ROI you’re gaining from your social media marketing campaigns carefully.
 Many marketers don’t think beyond the likes and reach of their Facebook posts.
-And, that’s a terrible way to measure the success of your campaigns.
+And, that’s a terrible way to measure the success of your social media marketing campaigns.

 In this article, I’ll show you 5 important metrics that you can bank on, for judging the performance of your Facebook ad campaigns.